Adamanterpeton: History and discovery

 The species is only known from two specimens in the fossil record.
 The cochleosaurid specimens were discovered in the fossil-rich Allegheny Formation of Linton, Ohio by John Strong Newberry, but were only formally described and figured by Edward Drinker Cope in 1875.
-Using Cope's (1875) work, Moodie (1916) attributed the specimens to Macrerpeton huxleyi, however, given that the holotype for M. huxleyi was well described and distinct from the two specimens this attribution was not recognized by future authors.
+Using Cope's (1875) work, Moodie (1916) attributed the specimens to Macrerpeton huxleyi, however, given that the holotype for M. huxleyi was well described and distinct from the two specimens, this attribution was not recognized by future authors.
 In 1930, Alfred Romer categorized the specimens as Anthracosaurus.
 In 1947, Romer revised his previous classification and designated them as Leptophractus obsoletus.
 However, instead of using the type specimen of L. obsoletus he used the two cochleosaurid specimens and erroneously classified L. obsoletus as small Temnospondyli belonging to the Edopoidea family.
-In 1963, Romer made revisions to what constituted the Anthracosaurus material from Linton, Ohio, and in doing so removed the two cochleosaurid specimens from its previous classification leaving them with no official systematic status or classification.
+In 1963, Romer made revisions to what constituted the Anthracosaurus material from Linton, Ohio, and in doing so removed the two cochleosaurid specimens from its previous classification, leaving them with no official systematic status or classification.
 Hook and Baird (1986) identified them as Gaudrya latistoma, however Sequeira & Milner (1993) disproved this classification.

-In their 1998 paper, Sequeira and Milner attempted to classify the cochleosaurid specimens and finding no similarities to existing cochleosaurid genera, considered them to be a plesiomorphic stem cochleosaurid and named the corresponding genus Adamanterpeton and assigned the species name ohioensis to the type specimen.
+In their 1998 paper, Sequeira and Milner attempted to classify the cochleosaurid specimens and, finding no similarities to existing cochleosaurid genera, considered them to be a plesiomorphic stem cochleosaurid and named the corresponding genus Adamanterpeton and assigned the species name ohioensis to the type specimen.

 Paleoenvironment and geology

 The species is only known from the Diamond coal mines of Linton, Ohio.
 Linton fossils are preserved in a coal deposit known as the Upper Freeport coal, which is a thin deposit of cannel coal that lies beneath a locally thick layer of bituminous coal at the top of the Allegheny Group.
 The area was likely a meander of a larger river that was cut off, thus forming an oxbow lake.
-A reduction in sediment deposits to the lake led to an increase in peat-forming mires which allowed for peat to directly accumulate over sapropel found in abandoned channel segments, which is what eventually formed the coal deposits.
-The considerable depth of the lake was also thought to contribute to the extended length of time that the sapropelic conditions existed for in the area after the lake dried up.
+A reduction in sediment deposits to the lake led to an increase in peat-forming mires, which allowed for peat to directly accumulate over sapropel found in abandoned channel segments, which is what eventually formed the coal deposits.
+The considerable depth of the lake was also thought to contribute to the extended length of time that the sapropelic conditions existed in the area after the lake dried up.